4230 - Internal Transfers

 Description: Enter a brief one-line description that applies to all transactions listed.
 Include Voucher Numbers or Journal Numbers for Expenditure Credits.

-Recovery Organization: Enter the departmentID number on each line that has a debit amount being recovered.
+Recovery Department: Enter the departmentID number on each line that has a debit amount being recovered.
 (USE THIS COLUMN ONLY WITH RECOVERY ACCOUNT CODES 119XXX; 129XXX; 139XXX, etc.)

 Number of Lines: The number of lines completed will automatically be totaled.
 (DO NOT DELETE NUMBERS entered on this line since it will also delete the formula.)